xdqso/xdqso/doc/source/index.rst

-       *The SDSS-XDQSO photometric quasar catalog*, Myers, A. D., 2011, in preparation
+       *The SDSS-XDQSO photometric quasar catalog*, Myers, A. D., et al., 2011, in preparation

 ..